parastuffs/infof410_goat/README.md

 * You can make several updates at the same time by seperating them with commas.
 * You can use logical operators in guards: || and &&.
-* We cannot take a transition with a sync signal if the corresponding node is not in a state waiting for it.
+* ~~We cannot take a transition with a sync signal if the corresponding node is not in a state waiting for it.~~ So not true.